abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

-Also, you need to set the **ConcurrencyStamp** to the entity in your **UpdateAsync** method of your application service, for that purpose you can use the `SetConcurrencyStampIfNotNull` method like as below:
+Also, you need to set the **ConcurrencyStamp** to the entity in the **UpdateAsync** method of your application service, for that purpose you can use the `SetConcurrencyStampIfNotNull` method like as below:

 ```csharp
 public class BookAppService : ApplicationService, IBookAppService